-In order to serve more students, Pathlight School expanded to 2 campuses as of January 2012.
-Both campuses enjoy the same autism-friendly, quality mainstream education, complete with satellite school model for our secondary students.
+In order to serve more students, Pathlight School expanded to 2 campuses in 3 locations in 2018.
+Both campuses enjoy the same autism-friendly and quality mainstream education, complete with the Satellite Partnership School model for our Secondary School students.

 - A Centre of Excellence for Autism (Consultancy, Training, Teaching and Learning)